Updated: Jan 13

 A lot of the communal waste is dumped in abandoned sites or river bodies without pre-treatment or primary waste separation.

-Burning waste in backyards is extremely common and widely accepted especially as the municipal waste collection system is not accessible to all localities.
+Burning waste in backyards is extremely common and widely accepted especially since the municipal waste collection system is not accessible to all localities.

 Participation of residents (waste generators) in waste management is negligible making waste management largely the job of the municipality.